Whisper-fur/Fishing_Thing/README.md

 # Fishing-Thing
 This is where I am gonna be holding the code for my small personal project.
-I figured this is a way to come up with something interesting as well as be able to show understanding of general concepts in Python.
+I figured this is a way to come up with something interesting as well as be able to show understanding of general concepts in Python and data science.
+As you may have noticed, the sample data set is non-standardized and contains outliers, invalid data, and issues.
+This is because I wanted to give myself an obstacle to work through and for testing purposes.
+Also, my friend Adrien was signed into gitHub on my computer which I didn't realize on my first commit, but just wanted to explain the 2nd contributor.

-Recently I have been getting into fishing and would like to make a program to help me predict good fishing days and other useful info.
+Recently, I have been getting into fishing and would like to make a program to help me predict good fishing days and other useful info.
 My goal is to build this in an iterative way by coding a basic bones program and add features that help me learn or experiment with new concepts.

 # Fishing Tracker Features